 The Day Ray Davies Temporarily Quit the Kinks

 The early '70s took their toll on quite a number of rock's biggest acts.
 The combination of artistic ambition, family life, the demands of stardom, increasing drug use and aging in a medium originally designed to celebrate youth resulted in many artists rethinking their career choice.
-For Ray Davies, all of these issues came to a head in July 1973, when he announced onstage that he was quitting the Kinks.
+For Ray Davies, all of these issues came to a head on July 15, 1973, when he announced onstage that he was quitting the Kinks.

 Shortly after the announcement, Davies collapsed from an overdose and was rushed to the hospital.
 During the recuperation, Davies decided to return to the business and finish the Preservation project.
-Even though the album wasn't well-received, the band's artistic and commercial renaissance was only a few years away.
+Even though the album wasn't well-received, his band's artistic and commercial renaissance was only a few years away.